kosuke55/clip-translator/README.md

 ```

 or click desktop shortcut and then the browser starts up.
+If you cannot launch with the shortcut, right-click the icon and select "Allow Launch".

 After launching browser you can translate the text by pressing the shortcut key (ctrl-alt-c) after copying (ctrl-c).